-Welcoming a Savannah kitten into your home is a lengthy commitment that may span 15-20 years.
-It will be a life-changing event, granting you the privilege of caring for a creature of dignity and
+Caring for a Savannah kitten is a lengthy commitment that may span 15-20 years.
+It will be a life-changing event, granting you the privilege of raising a creature of dignity and self-respect.

 Bringing your Kitten Home